SphoortiMetri/Data_Analysis_Process/README.md

 Step 5: Communicate your results
 You often need to justify and convey meaning in the insights you’ve found.
 Or, if your end goal is to build a system, you usually need to share what you’ve built, explain how you reached design decisions, and report how well it performs.
 There are many ways to communicate your results: reports, slide decks, blog posts, emails, presentations, or even conversations.
 Data visualization will always be very valuable.

 #### Dataset:
 Breast Cancer Wisconsin (Diagnostic) Data Set https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/version/2

-#### In this repository, I will be working on finding the factors influencing in breast cancer being malignant
+#### In this repository, I will be working on finding the factors influencing malignancy in breast cancer.